Qlik-Partner-Tools/qmi-scenarios/qmi-qseok-minikube/README.md

 ## Connection
 Please use __vagrant ssh__ to connect to the server (or if using your own SSH use ssh vagrant@qmi-qseok-minikube to connect (password: vagrant)).

-After provision has finished successfully enter the server and monitor Kubernetes PODs by executing.
+After provision has finished successfully enter the server (vagrant ssh) and monitor Kubernetes PODs by executing.

 ```
 kubectl get pod -w
 ```

-All PODS should end up running after a few minutes, then you can go to "QSEoK hub".
+All PODS should end up running after a few minutes (~10-15 minutes), then you can go to "QSEoK hub".
 And set your license in the "QSEoK admin tenant console".

 ## URLs